AVEVA/sample-omf-basic_api-python/README.md

 The sample is configured using the file [appsettings.placeholder.json](appsettings.placeholder.json).
 Before editing, rename this file to `appsettings.json`.
 This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.

 The application can be configured to send to any number of endpoints specified in the endpoints array within appsettings.json.
-In addition, there are three types of endpoints: [ADH](#adh-endpoint-configuration), [EDS](#eds-endpoint-configuration), and [PI](#pi-endpoint-configuration).
+In addition, there are three types of endpoints: [Cds](#adh-endpoint-configuration), [EDS](#eds-endpoint-configuration), and [PI](#pi-endpoint-configuration).
 Each of the 3 types of enpoints are configured differently and their configurations are explained in the sections below.

-### ADH Endpoint Configuration
+### Cds Endpoint Configuration

 An OMF ingress client must be configured.
-On our [OSIsoft Learning](https://www.youtube.com/channel/UC333r4jIeHaY-rGgMjON54g) Channel on YouTube we have a video on [Creating an OMF Connection](https://www.youtube.com/watch?v=52lAnkGC1IM).
+On our [Aveva Learning](https://www.youtube.com/channel/UC333r4jIeHaY-rGgMjON54g) Channel on YouTube we have a video on [Creating an OMF Connection](https://www.youtube.com/watch?v=52lAnkGC1IM).

-The format of the configuration for an ADH endpoint is shown below along with descriptions of each parameter.
+The format of the configuration for an Cds endpoint is shown below along with descriptions of each parameter.
 Replace all parameters with appropriate values.

 ```json
 {